Ahnabu/SMS/README.md

 ### Frontend not connecting to backend
 - Verify `VITE_API_URL` in frontend `.env` matches backend URL
-- Check backend server is running on correct port
+- Check backend server is running on correct port (default: 5000)
-- Verify CORS settings in backend
+- Verify CORS settings in backend allow your frontend origin

 ## 🤝 Contributing